microsoft/TypeScript-wiki/JsDoc-support-in-JavaScript.md

 let myArrow = x => x * x;

 /**
- * Which means is works for stateless function components in JSX too
+ * Which means it works for stateless function components in JSX too
- * @param {{a: string, b: number}} test - The users name */ var sfc = (test) => <div>{test.a.charAt(0)}</div>;
+ * @param {{a: string, b: number}} test - Some param */ var sfc = (test) => <div>{test.a.charAt(0)}</div>;